 6. Zoom 5370 Cable Modem

 The Zoom 5370 modem doesn’t look like anything fancy, nor does it need to in order to perform well as a modem.
-The Zoom stands out against established choices like the Arris SB6141 with its awesome price value.
+In terms of price value, the Zoom stands out against established choices like the Arris SB6141 with its larger configuration of downstream channels.

 The Zoom 5370 offers max download speed of 686 Mbps, which is more than double the speed Arris’ modem of the same price.